pires/hazelcast-kubernetes/README.md

 ### Adding replicated nodes
 The real power of Kubernetes and Hazelcast lies in easily building a replicated, resizable Hazelcast cluster.

 In Kubernetes a _Deployment_ is responsible for replicating sets of identical pods.
-Like a _Service_ it has a selector query which identifies the members of it's set.
-Unlike a _Service_ it also has a desired number of replicas, and it will create or delete _Pods_ to ensure that the number of _Pods_ matches up with it's desired state.
+Like a _Service_ it has a selector query which identifies the members of its set.
+Unlike a _Service_ it also has a desired number of replicas, and it will create or delete _Pods_ to ensure that the number of _Pods_ matches up with its desired state.

 Deployments will "adopt" existing pods that match their selector query, so let's create a Deployment with a single replica to adopt our existing Hazelcast Pod.